bradcypert/sandalwood/content/blog/adding-trigram-searching-to-a-clojure-webapp.md

 status: publish
 permalink: /adding-trigram-searching-to-a-clojure-webapp
 author: "Brad Cypert"
-excerpt: "A Trigram is a three character subsection of a string of text.
+description: "A Trigram is a three character subsection of a string of text.
 This allows you to match text if you're close to the actual text you're looking for.
 For example, the string foobar can be represented as the following trigrams: foo, oob, oba, bar.
-Click here to learn how to use Trigrams to elevate your search capabilities!"
+Click here to learn how to use Trigrams with YeSQL and Migratus to elevate your search capabilities!"
 type: blog
 id: 74
 category: